Bolonka: Appearance

 Russian Tsvetnaya Bolonki are 18 – 27 cm high at the withers and 2-4 or 5 kg in weight.
 The Russian Tsvetnaya Bolonka body formation resembles a square, with a long coat that has big wavy curls.
 The Russian Tsvetnaya Bolonka is moderately boned and should never appear fine-boned.
 The Franzuskaya Bolonka is white, while the Tsvetnaya Bolonka and Zwetna Bolonka are black, brown, gray, red or wolf-gray.
 The breed is known for its soft, wavy to curly coat in a variety of colors.
 They have ears that are neither too long nor too short.
 Male Russian Tsvetnaya Bolonki have a distinct beard and moustache that sets them apart from their female counterparts.
 Russian Tsvetnaya Bolonki tails are supposed to have the tip touching the back.
 Similar to other Bichon breeds, Russian Tsvetnaya Bolonki do not shed.
 Daily brushing of the coat helps to prevent matting.
 If a Russian Tsvetnaya Bolonka's coat gets severely matted, it may develop a hematoma.
 Russian Tsvetnaya Bolonki are considered suitable for people with allergies, as they are bred to be hypoallergenic.
 Breeds that do not shed are more likely to be hypoallergenic, since the dog's dander and saliva stick to the hair and are not released into the environment.
 The frequent trimming, brushing, and bathing required to keep the Russian Tsvetnaya Bolonka looking its best removes hair and dander and controls saliva.
-It is important to note that how hypoallergenic a particular dog is for a particular person may vary with the individual dog and the individual person.
+How hypoallergenic a particular dog is for a particular person may vary with the individual dog and the individual person.